library-data-platform/ldp/doc/Config_Guide.md

   anonymization of personal data.
 Please read the section on "Data privacy" in the [Administrator Guide](Admin_Guide.md) before changing this setting.
-As a safety precaution, the configuration setting `disableAnonymization` in `ldpconf.json` also must be set by the LDP system administrator.
+As a safety precaution, the configuration setting `disable_anonymization` in `ldpconf.json` also must be set by the LDP system administrator.

 Further reading